cake-build/cake-vscode/README.md

 * `cake.taskRunner.scriptsIncludePattern`: a glob pattern which specifies how to detect `.cake` files in the current workspace.
 Default value is `**/*.cake`.
 * `cake.taskRunner.scriptsExcludePattan`: a glob pattern which specifies all files and folders that shouldn't be included in search of current workspace.
 Default value is `""`.
 * `cake.taskRunner.taskRegularExpression`: a regular expression pattern which is used to identify Tasks within the `*.cake` files.
 Default value is `Task\\s*?\\(\\s*?\"(.*?)\"\\s*?\\)`.
+* `cake.taskRunner.buildScript`: the name of the build script to run, when running a task.
+  This is a complex object, consisting of at least one property `default` and optionally properties corresponding to values of [`os.platform()`](https://nodejs.org/api/os.html#os_os_platform) for non-default values specific to different platforms.
+  Default value is `null` which is equal to specifying `{"default": "./build.sh", "win32": "powershell -ExecutionPolicy ByPass -File build.ps1"}`.

 ### Codelens